Through the Power of TAFE: A Stronger Future for Transport

 This course is helping change that.

-Just as importantly, the training addresses key gaps that have too often been ignored in transport upskilling — particularly around compliance, safety and standardised induction training.
+Importantly, the training addresses key gaps that have too often been ignored in transport up skilling, particularly around compliance, safety and standardised induction training.

 For too long, too many drivers have entered the industry without consistent, evidence-based training.
 In an industry already recognised as the deadliest in Australia, that is simply not good enough.
 If we want safer roads, we need safer pathways into transport.